 So, what could be a perfect way to engineer this outcome?
 Is

 there one thing that could be done to achieve both of these things?
 Can I hit

 two birds with one stone?

 All you need to do is rape the future of the Enterprise by

-ignoring Enterprise Debt™.
-You will then guarantee short term benefits while
+ignoring Transformation Debt™.
+You will then guarantee short term benefits

 everyone loves quick wins) at the same time as guaranteeing it will all fall